 Yoga as an Addiction Recovery Tool

 Yoga is an important part of a holistic addiction recovery program aimed at healing the whole person – mind, body and spirit.
-It promotes a sense of inner peace and calm, lessens pain, and helps men deal with anxiety, depression and other psychological complications.
+It promotes a sense of inner peace and calm, lessens pain, and helps people deal with anxiety, depression and other psychological complications.

-Often men who become addicted to drugs or alcohol are escaping pain, physically or emotionally.
+Often those who become addicted to drugs or alcohol are escaping pain, physically or emotionally.
 And sometimes hidden pain, once masked by the use of a substance, appears during recovery.
 Having alternatives to ease the discomfort, like yoga, can make the difference in a successful rehabilitation.

 Doing yoga helps to keep the body’s stress hormones down and the mood-boosting chemicals up.
 An improved mood and emotional outlook gives people strength toward recovery and avoiding relapse.